A guide to accessible events

 - Are paths and ramps free from signs, stalls or banners?

 - Is seating provided for people that may not be able to stand for the duration of the event?

 - Are tables and chairs provided where food is served?
 Some people with disabilities may not be able to carry or hold a plate of food without a table to place it on.

-- If organising self-serve food or tea and coffee, will a staff member be available to help a person with a disability if required?
+- If organising self-serve food or tea and coffee, will a staff member be available to provide assistance if required to a person with a disability?

 - Consider dietary needs and options available.

 - Will there be special lighting effects used?
 Some special effect lighting (for example strobe lighting) can affect people with disabilities.
 How will you let attendees know about this before the event?
 Is the special effect lighting for a short amount of time or throughout the whole event?
 Consider how you will let attendees know.

 - Is seating available at the front for people with low vision or for those who lip read?